redhat-developer/vscode-java/README.md

 * `java.configuration.maven.defaultMojoExecutionAction` : Specifies default mojo execution action when no associated metadata can be detected.
 Defaults to `ignore`.
 * `java.completion.lazyResolveTextEdit.enabled`: [Experimental] Enable/disable lazily resolving text edits for code completion.
 Defaults to `true`.

+New in 1.19.0
+* `java.edit.validateAllOpenBuffersOnChanges`: Specifies whether to recheck all open Java files for diagnostics when editing a Java file.
+Defaults to `false`.

 Semantic Highlighting
 ===============
 [Semantic Highlighting](https://github.com/redhat-developer/vscode-java/wiki/Semantic-Highlighting) fixes numerous syntax highlighting issues with the default Java Textmate grammar.
 However, you might experience a few minor issues, particularly a delay when it kicks in, as it needs to be computed by the Java Language server, when opening a new file or when typing.
 Semantic highlighting can be disabled for all languages using the `editor.semanticHighlighting.enabled` setting, or for Java only using [language-specific editor settings](https://code.visualstudio.com/docs/getstarted/settings#_languagespecific-editor-settings).